Riceqrisp/angualar-todo/README.md

 # TodoAngular

-This project was written for learning purposes and followed (https://www.youtube.com/watch?v=nbFmHD4T04k) guidelines.
+This project was written for learning purposes and followed this tutorial's https://www.youtube.com/watch?v=nbFmHD4T04k guidelines.

 ## Development server